We are offering everyone who orders from our online store a free gift with every purchase over $100! Receive either a men's wallet or ladies purse.

 Art is one of the finest expressions of the human spirit and handicrafts a deep felt expression of culture.
 Better World Arts bring together these exalted reflections of humanity, uniting the oldest living culture on earth with the finest handmade traditions of the silk road and beyond.
 Our works bring balance and symmetry.
 They nurture the soul of the artists, families and communities on all sides of the world.
 Let them embellish your life as well.

 Better World Arts values and supports ancient cultures in Australia and globally.
-By developing new and innovative projects we can continue to distributing generous royalties to the artists, and support economic sustainability for communities in developing regions.
+By developing new and innovative projects we can continue to distribute generous royalties to the artists, and support economic sustainability for communities in developing regions.

 We step daily towards reconciliation, the right and responsibility of all Australians, not only the domain of government agencies.